WBS-TW/CPquant/shinyCP/instructions.md

 [M+Cl-HCl]- can also be written as [M-H]-

 __Isotope rel ab threshold (%)__: is the threshold for relative abundance for isotopologues for each chemical formula of the adduct/fragment ion.
+Ions below this threshold will not be included into the generated ion table.

 ### Output table